spartantri/kringle2020/docs/achivements/A-Unescape-Tmux/A-Unescape-Tmux.md

 ![Access](A-Unescape-Tmux-access.png)

 ## Solution
-This achivement gets unlocked with any of the following commands:
+This achievement gets unlocked with any of the following commands:
 ```
 tmux attach
 ```